-It can come in very handy when you’re prepping for a backyard get together and don’t quite have the full 1 hour and 15 minutes per pound that something like an unwrapped, low-and-slow brisket requires.
+It can come in very handy when you’re prepping for a backyard get together and don’t quite have the full 1+ hour per pound that something like an unwrapped, low-and-slow brisket requires.
 Your meat stays juicy and tender, and it’s on the table quicker.
 That’s a win-win!
 However, there are some potential downsides, and we’ll cover those too.

-The Texas Crutch is the middle stage in smoking your ribs, shoulder, or brisket.
-Once your meat has taken on enough smoky flavor and has developed a crispy bark, you’ll take it off the grill, wrap it, and put it back on to finish cooking.
-For about the last hour of the cook, you can unwrap your meat to let the bark firm up again and take on a last bit of smoke.
+The Texas Crutch is the second stage of smoking your meat: once your meat has taken on enough smoky flavor and developed a crispy bark, you’ll take it off the smoker, wrap it in foil, and put it back on to finish cooking.

 Why Wrap in Foil?

 Aluminum foil prevents any moisture from evaporating from your meat, keeping it as succulent and juicy as possible.
-The idea came from the tropical technique of wrapping meat in banana leaves for cooking.
+It’s essentially the process of braising the meat in its own juices.

 How to Wrap Properly